Acquinsicke: Impact

 Acquinsicke is a very significant example of late 18th century, early Federal architecture.
-Remarkably enough, only a few examples of domestic architectural farms survive in this region that illustrate as well as Acquinsicke the transitional phase between entirely vernacular building traditions and those buildings whose overall designs and carpentry were obviously influenced by outside sources.
-In this sense, Acquinsicke's full two-story height, one-room-deep design, finished (and heated!) attic chambers, and intrepidly corbelled and plaster banded chimney stacks are of specific note.
-Viewed independently, each of these details is unique in a late 18th-century architectural context: Together, they establish Acquinsicke as entirely matchless.
+Remarkably, only a few examples of domestic architectural farms survive in this region that illustrate as well as Acquinsicke the transitional phase between entirely vernacular building traditions, and those buildings whose overall designs and carpentry were influenced by outside sources.
+In this sense, Acquinsicke's full two-story height, one-room-deep design, finished and heated attic chambers, and intrepidly corbelled and plaster banded chimney stacks are of specific note.
+Viewed independently, each of these details is unique in a late 18th-century architectural context; Together, they establish Acquinsicke as entirely matchless.

 Acquinsicke is also of significance for the historical connection of the site it occupies with the history of Roman Catholicism in Southern Maryland.
 There is compelling historical evidence that the house rests on or immediately next to the site of an earlier structure that from about 1706 until at least the middle of that century served the dual function of private home and mission chapel served by Jesuits headquartered at St. Thomas Manor.
 Acquinsicke is one of only three sites in Charles County with documented affiliations with the pastoral activities of the Roman Catholic Church during the 1690–1776 period when Catholics in Maryland were denied their basic civil rights.